-- Learn First Aid and CPR and put together a First Aid Kit. - Learn how to shut off gas, water and electricity; it may be necessary during an earthquake. - Check chimneys, roofs, walls, and foundations for stability - make sure your house is bolted to its foundation. - Secure your water heater and major appliances as well as tall, heavy furniture, hanging plants, mirrors, and picture frames.
-Visit www.daretoprepare.org online for ways to secure your home. - Keep breakables, heavy objects, and flammable or hazardous liquids such as paints, pest sprays, and cleaning products in secured cabinets or on lower shelves. - Participate in organizing your neighborhood to be self-sufficient after an earthquake.
+- Talk to your family about your plans, learn First Aid and CPR and put together a First Aid Kit. - Learn how to shut off gas, water and electricity; it may be necessary during an earthquake. - Check chimneys, roofs, walls, and foundations for stability - make sure your house is bolted to its foundation. - Secure your water heater and major appliances as well as tall, heavy furniture, hanging plants, mirrors, and picture frames.
+Visit www.earthquakecountry. org for ways to secure your home. - Keep breakables, heavy objects, and flammable or hazardous liquids such as paints, pest sprays, and cleaning products in secured cabinets or on lower shelves. - Participate in organizing your neighborhood to be self-sufficient after an earthquake.